Smartphones and Temporary Loss of Vision: Know the Facts

 We’ve all heard of how injuries or other health conditions can cause vision problems.
-But a recent story out of the United Kingdom shared a new, unexpected cause of transient, or temporary, vision loss: a very specific type of smartphone use.
+But a recent story out of the United Kingdom shared a new, unexpected cause of temporary loss of vision: a very specific type of smartphone use.

 One-eyed reading creates concern

-“Both women had been looking at their phones while in bed, with one eye on the screen, and the other covered by a pillow or blanket,” explains Dr. Joshua Pasol, a neuro-ophthalmologist at the Bascom Palmer Eye Institute, part of the University of Miami Health System.
+“Both women had been looking at their phones while in bed, with one eye on the screen, and the other covered by a pillow or blanket,” says Dr. Joshua Pasol, a neuro-ophthalmologist at the Bascom Palmer Eye Institute.
 “When they took the pillow or blanket away from the covered eye, each woman was able to see clearly with that eye.
 However, the eye that was looking at the lit screen could not see as well.”

-Dr. Pasol says that this is a normal response of the retina when exposed to light.
+This is a normal response of the retina when exposed to light, says Dr. Pasol.
 The technical name for the temporary condition is called hyperpolarization or retinal bleaching.
-It’s a normal response to light exposure.

-“Our retinas typically adjust to the light they are exposed to,” explains Dr. Pasol.
+“Our retinas typically adjust to the light they are exposed to,” says Dr. Pasol.
 “But our eyes are accustomed to being exposed to the same amount of light in the environment.
 In these published cases, the individuals did not realize they were each using only one eye to look at a smartphone screen.
 They were receiving more light in that eye.
 When a smartphone screen is turned off, and one looks away, that eye needs to re-adapt to the ambient light.
-Objects viewed with the eye that was focused on the lit screen will thus appear dark until this occurs.
+When you look at something with the eye that was focused on the lit screen, it will appear dark until this occurs.
 This phenomenon is fully reversible.”

 In the cases described in the Journal story, once the women’s doctors obtained their histories, looked at symptom onset, and performed physical exams and testing, they found no ocular concerns.
 Each of the two patients regained full sight after the retinal readjustment to the ambient lighting.